 Malaria and Dengue Fever

-- Preventative measures: As malaria is a bacterial disease, it can be prevented by taking anti-malarial drugs.
+- Preventative measures: As malaria is a protozoan infection, it can be prevented by taking anti-malarial drugs.
+Unfortunately, these powerful drugs can have some nasty side effects.
+Hence, it's really only necessary to take them if you'll be traveling to a malaria prone area.
+In most places in India, there's low risk of contracting the disease, unless there's a widespread outbreak during the monsoon season.
+It's better to protect yourself by using mosquito repellent.
 Dengue Fever, being a virus, is best avoided by taking precautions against mosquito bites, such as wearing a strong repellent containing DEET, as there is no vaccine currently available.

 - Read More: How to Tell the Difference Between Malaria, Dengue, and Viral Fever